seedance-2-ai/seedance-2-ai/README.md

 **Q: Can I use Seedance 2.0 for free?**
 A: Yes, the **Dreamina** platform offers daily free credits for new users.

+**Q: Why is the direct link updating?**
+A: We are scaling the GPU clusters to handle the viral traffic for Seedance 2.0.
+The stable link will be pinned to the top of this README tomorrow.
 ---

 ## 🔗 Related Resources